laburnum

 laburnum Species and Varietals

+The genus Laburnum is a member of the plant family Fabaceae and includes two species.
 Golden Chain Tree grows best in zones 1-10 and 14-17.
 To find your zone, click here: Zone Map.

-Laburnum x watereri This hybrid is a cross between Laburnum alpinum and Laburnum anagyroides, and reached 15-30 feet tall and 10-20 feet wide, with 10-20 inch-long flower clusters that dangle from branches in springtime.
+Laburnum x watereri This hybrid is a cross between Laburnum alpinum and Laburnum anagyroides, and reaches 15-30 feet tall and 10-20 feet wide, with 10- to 20-inch long flower clusters that dangle from branches in springtime.
 Varieties include 'Sunspire' (also called 'Columnaris', with an upright habit to 20 feet tall and 10 feet wide), and 'Vossii' (a very commonly grown variety that is very graceful-looking and produces 20-inch long flower clusters). |

 Caring for and pruning laburnum Trees